Reforms of the Hongwu Emperor: Regulation of consumption

 The consumption of the wealthy and privileged was also restricted, as it was feared that displays of wealth and extravagant spending would harm social cohesion and undermine the state's social and economic foundations.
 The privileged were expected to practice self-restraint, which was justified by Confucian morality.
 Materialistic interests and selfishness were frowned upon, and the Hongwu Emperor set an example by living a simple lifestyle and avoiding luxurious food and furnishings.
 He believed that seeking comfort, luxury, and property was a selfish act and a sign of corruption.
 He even went as far as to order his sons to plant vegetable gardens instead of flower gardens in their palaces, and banned the keeping of pet animals like tigers, encouraging the use of useful animals like cows instead.
 He also prohibited the cultivation of rice varieties used for making rice wine.

 In contrast to the attitude towards the wealthy, care for the poor greatly increased during this time period.
 The government took responsibility for the maintenance of widows, orphans, the childless elderly, the sick, and those who were unable to support themselves.
 In each county, the government ordered the establishment of shelters for the needy.
 Additionally, the poor who were living independently were guaranteed 3 dou (approximately 32 liters) of rice, 30 jin (approximately 18 kg) of wood, and a bundle of cloth.
 Those who were 80 years of age or older were given 5 dou of rice, 5 jin of meat, and 3 jin of wine.
 These costs were covered by the wealthy families in the community through the lijia system, with the threat of property confiscation for those who did not comply.

 The Emperor attempted to strictly regulate not only consumption, but also the entire lives of his subjects.
 This included enforcing standards for greetings and the style of written texts, as well as restricting the naming of individuals and prohibiting the use of symbols that reminded him of a monastic episode in his own life.
-(Note: In 1344, the Hongwu Emperor's parents and two brothers died due to a plague epidemic.
-As a result, he was forced to join a nearby Buddhist monastery.
-For the next eight years, he alternated between living in the monastery and wandering the country, relying on begging for survival.
-In 1352, the Mongol army destroyed the monastery, leading the Hongwu Emperor to join the anti-Mongol rebels.)
+The Emperor mandated that all of his subjects wear a "four-quarters pacification turban" (sifang pingding jin) in 1370.
+Despite distributing sample turbans throughout the empire, his efforts to standardize head coverings were ultimately unsuccessful.
 The acceptable quality of food, clothing, housing, and transportation was determined for each social class.
-For example, commoners were limited to three rooms in their homes and were not permitted to travel by wagon or horse.
+Commoners were limited to three rooms in their homes and were not permitted to travel by wagon or horse.
 Only county authorities were allowed to use donkeys.
 Soldiers were punished for engaging in music and games.
-As a result, the wealthy concealed their wealth, leading to a decrease in demand for luxury goods and a decline in commercial activity.
+The wealthy consequently concealed their wealth, leading to a decrease in demand for luxury goods and a decline in commercial activity.